HCLarsen/chronos/README.md

 Features to be added:

-1. Move task execution into separate fibre.
-2. Time string parsing for Chronos methods.
+1. Time string parsing for Chronos methods.

 ## Contributing